coq-community/docker-coq-action/README.md

-*Note-2: this option is named `custom_script` rather than `script` or `run` to discourage changing its recommended, default value, while keeping the flexibility to be able to change it.
-This experimental option might be removed, or replaced with other similar options.*
+*Note-2: this option is named `custom_script` rather than `script` or `run` to discourage changing its recommended, default value, while keeping the flexibility to be able to change it.*

 #### `custom_image`